 CSCS NPORS Cards

-Unlike CPCS, you have the option of undertaking the practical and theory tests either at an accredited test centre or at another location of your choosing (assuming it meets the necessary criteria).
+Unlike CPCS, you have the option of undertaking the practical and theory tests either at an accredited test centre or at another location of your choosing assuming it meets the necessary criteria.
+If the criteria were not met, the course would still go ahead however the certification would then face restrictions e.g if undertaking a forklift test and you didn't have a high lift, the delegate/s would be restricted to the height that we were able to lift to.

-Before undertaking any CSCS NPORS practical or theory test you will need to have passed a Health & Safety touch screen test within the two years prior.
+Before undertaking any CSCS NPORS practical or theory test you will need to have passed a Health, Safety and environment test within the two years prior.

 Traditional NPORS Cards